PJFinnerty/data-representation-project-pf/README.md

 ## Outline

 This project aims to simulate a system to manage delivery of products to Galway Cinemas.
-The project is intended to demonstrate core understanding of creating a Rest API, featuring a server, interacting with Data Access Object files, user input from html pages, and pass these inputs back down to a database.
+The project is intended to demonstrate core understanding of creating a Rest API, featuring a server, interacting with Data Access Object files and user input from html pages, that pass these inputs back down to a database.

 #### The project at a basic level features the following:

 1. A basic Flask server that has a
 2. REST API, (to perform CRUD operations)
-3. One database table and
+3. A main database table (which is the Cinemas table which features the names of the three cinemas, details on number of screens and location)
 4. Accompanying web interface, using AJAX calls, to perform these CRUD operations

 Additionally, it features:
 5. Authorisation by the server through the HTML page (verified by the username recorded in the ipconfig file) and
-6. 4 database tables (one of which is the Cinemas table which features the names of the three cinemas, and three are of the same design but relate to different orders for each of the Cinemas.
+6. 3 other database tables (which are of the same design but relate to different delivery orders for each of the Cinemas) - these are all linked to the main Cinemas table.
+It is the delivery tables that are used to perform CRUD operations on.

 ## Requirements to Run Server